 Our Verdict: Best for dessert or drinks

-Recommended Items: A pineapple-filledMermaid Tale Cupcake (Landscape of Flavors) topped with coconut buttercream, glitter, and, of course, a mermaid tale made from white chocolate; the Captain’s Pineapple (The Drop Off Pool Bar), made with spiced rum blended with pineapple Dole Whip ?
+Recommended Items: A pineapple-filledMermaid Tail Cupcake (Landscape of Flavors) topped with coconut buttercream, glitter, and, of course, a mermaid tail made from white chocolate; the Big Blue Ocean (The Drop Off Pool Bar), made with vodka, rum, blue curaçao and lemonade

 Disney’s Beach Club Resort and Villas